Integrity Initiatives in the Südhof Lab

 #2 (April 2024)

-Accusation: Dr. Bik claims that since I am the only author from my current lab on this paper published in 2019, I must be an honorary author
+Accusation: Dr. Bik claims that since I am the only author from my lab on this paper, I must be an honorary author which is improper

-Resolution: The accusation overlooks that my affiliation was listed as UT Southwestern, as was that of the senior author Dr. Maximov, and that Dr. Maximov initiated the project in my lab at UT Southwestern and took the project and the reagents he generated with him in 2007 to his own lab, where he completed the project to be published in 2019.
+Resolution: My affiliation on the paper was listed as UT Southwestern, as was that of the senior author Dr. Maximov.
+Dr. Maximov initiated the project in my lab at UT Southwestern and took the project and the reagents he generated with him in 2007 to his own lab, where he completed the project.

 Classification: Unfounded